stbstbstb42/trading-prediction/README.md

 # Trading
-Lil project about trading predictions :/
+semplified trading predictor in a nutshell